 Starting at 10:00 am, the menu reflects Southern soul food that’s elevated a few notches.

-We loved brunch at Magnolia House so much that we listed it in our Greensboro restaurant guide despite it only being available once a week!
+We loved brunch at Magnolia House Bed and Breakfast so much that we listed it in our Greensboro restaurant guide despite it only being available once a week!
 Another reason we’ve included this place is because of the historic shoebox meals they offer.

 While traveling, there would sometimes be long stretches where a Green Book site wasn’t available.
 To compensate, many Black travelers would carry a shoebox lunch, also known as a shoebox meal.